bcgov/bcdg/docs/rocketchat/get-help-in-rocketchat.md

 <!-- ### End of "On this page" -->
 ---

 The best support on Rocket.Chat comes when users ask detailed questions.
-They help us, the platform community on Rocket.Chat, to respond quicker.
+They help the community respond quicker.
 An ideal user question looks like the example below:

 > I've setup a new caddy webserver on OpenShift.
 I've created a route for it.
 But when I go to the url in my web browser I get an error page with "Application is not available".
 I confirmed the URL in the browser matches the route.
 I've tried with different browsers.
 I've checked the web server logs and the server is running with no errors.
 Here is my route: